nerc-project/nerc-docs/docs/other-tools/apache-spark/spark.md

         Please ensure you are using the latest Spark version by modifying the `SPARK_VERSION` in the above script.
 Additionally, verify that the version exists on the `APACHE_MIRROR` website.
-Please note the value of `SPARK_VERSION` as we will need it during [Preparing Jobs for Execution and Examination](#preparing-jobs-for-execution-and-examination).
+Please note the value of `SPARK_VERSION` as you will need it during [Preparing Jobs for Execution and Examination](#preparing-jobs-for-execution-and-examination).

 - Create an SSH/RSA Key by running `ssh-keygen -t rsa` without using any passphrase: